Dr Joseph Voros

 - ORCID profile

 Dr Joseph Voros holds a PhD in theoretical physics (on mathematical extensions to the General Theory of Relativity).
-He then spent several years in internet-related companies, including Netscape Communications Corporation, and is now a professional futurist.
+He then spent several years in internet-related firms, including a stint at the legendary Silicon Valley company Netscape Communications, and has been a professional futurist for around two decades now.

-He is a member of the World Futures Studies Federation, an academic member of the Big History Institute, a professional member of the World Future Society, and a founding member and current Board member of the International Big History Association.
+He is a member of the World Futures Studies Federation, an academic member of the Big History Institute, a full member of the Association of Professional Futurists, a Founding member and former Board member (2012-2017) of the International Big History Association, and an invited member of the Great Transition Initiative.
 He serves on the editorial boards of the UK journal Foresight, the US Journal of Integral Theory and Practice, the European Journal of Futures Research, and the Journal of Big History.

 Cosmic Evolution & 'Big History'; The long-term future of humankind; Theories & models of social change; Foresight in organisations & societies; Foresight as core element of strategy, policy & design; Integrative / 'integral' approaches to knowledge & research; Futures thinking as a fundamental human cognitive capacity; The philosophical & methodological foundations of Futures Research